 A Long and Drawn Out Battle

 Meanwhile, Mrs. Emerson left St. Louis and moved to Springfield, Massachusetts.
 There she met Dr. Calvin Clifford Chaffee, an antislavery congressman from Massachusetts.
 They married in November 1850.
 Dr. Chaffee was unaware of his new wife’s court case involving the Scotts.
-In fact, he claimed later that he didn’t know that she owned slaves.
+In fact, he claimed later that he didn’t know that she was an enslaver.
 Mrs. Chaffee had handed the case over to her brother.
 On March 22, 1852, the Missouri Supreme Court reversed the earlier ruling, rejecting the Scotts’ plea for freedom.
 Tensions over the issue of slavery were rising throughout the county.
-The highest court in Missouri, in this decision, upheld the rights of slaveowners over the rights of slaves.
+The highest court in Missouri, in this decision, upheld the rights of enslavers over the rights of enslaved people.

 A Refusal to Give Up